Launching from YC, Eclipse Foods casts a long shadow over the $336 billion dairy industry

 Eclipse Foods may be the company that finally takes milk out of the dairy business.

-Ever since the acquisition of WhiteWave Foods by the French dairy giant Danone for over $10 billion investors have been thirsting for a technology that would give consumers a better tasting, more milky (for lack of a better word), milk substitute than the highly valuable (but not very tasty) almond, soy, and other plant based dairy alternatives.
+Ever since the acquisition of WhiteWave Foods by the French dairy giant Danone for more than $10 billion, investors have been thirsting for a technology that would give consumers a better tasting, more milky (for lack of a better word) milk substitute than the highly valuable (but not very tasty) almond, soy and other plant-based dairy alternatives.

-There are at least $37.5 billion worth of other reasons for investors’ interest in the milk alternative category.
+There are at least $37.5 billion worth of other reasons for investors’ interest in the milk-alternative category.
 That’s how much money will be spent on dairy alternatives by 2025, according to a newly released study by the market research firm Global Market Insights.

 Enter Eclipse Foods.
 Founded by two veterans of the alternative sugars and proteins business, the company is going after the whole dairy industry, starting with a line of spreads and select additives for restaurants around San Francisco.

-“We had an oh shit moment when we got our plant based milk to act just like the real thing,” says Thomas Beaumon, Eclipse Foods co-founder and the former director of product development at Hampton Creek (now known as Just Foods).
+“We had an ‘oh shit’ moment when we got our plant-based milk to act just like the real thing,” says Thomas Bowman, Eclipse Foods co-founder and the former director of product development at Hampton Creek (now known as Just Foods).
 “We’re not pureeing nuts or seeds or legumes.
 We asked, ‘What are the properties of milk?’ and built this dairy base of the exact amino acids and fat profile.”

-Joining Beaumon on the journey to create the perfect milk substitute is Aylon Steinhart, a former specialist working with the Y Combinator aligned food technology incubator and think tank, the Good Food Institute.
+Joining Bowman on the journey to create the perfect milk substitute is Aylon Steinhart, a former specialist working with the Y Combinator -aligned food technology incubator and think tank, the Good Food Institute.

-The two men met at the launch event for Just Egg, the fourth product to debut from Just after the release of the company’s mayonnaise alternative, cookie dough, and porridge.
+The two men met at the launch event for Just Egg, the fourth product to debut from Just Egg after the release of the company’s mayonnaise alternative, cookie dough and porridge.

 “We started talking about ideas and landed on this dairy platform,” recalls Steinhart.
 “It’s a place where we can make a big change very fast given the technological breakthroughs that we solved for early on.”

 The demand is certainly coming on strong.
-According to Steinhart about 80% of millennials are consuming dairy replacements at least once a week.
+According to Steinhart about 80 percent of millennials are consuming dairy replacements at least once a week.

 Humans didn’t start out drinking milk.
-Over the 300,000 odd years that some form of homo sapien has been stalking the planet, it has only been in the past 10,000 odd years that people decided to squirt the liquid out of a cow’s udders to consume it.
+Over the 300,000-odd years that some form of homo sapiens has been stalking the planet, it has only been in the past 10,000-odd years that people decided to squirt the liquid out of a cow’s udders to consume it.

 At first, humans couldn’t even consume the stuff without getting at least a little nauseous.
 They needed to develop a genetic mutation to even process the lactose sugars properly.